MLA Works Cited Page: Books

 Cite the book as you normally would, but add the number of the edition after the title.

 Crowley, Sharon, and Debra Hawhee.
 Ancient Rhetorics for Contemporary Students.
-3rd ed.
-New York: Pearson/Longman, 2004.
-Print.
+3rd ed., Pearson, 2004.

 A Work Prepared by an Editor

-Cite the book as you normally would, but add the editor after the title.
+Cite the book as you normally would, but add the editor after the title with the label, "Edited by"

 Anthology or Collection (e.g. Collection of Essays)

-To cite the entire anthology or collection, list by editor(s) followed by a comma and "ed." or, for multiple editors, "eds" (for edited by).
+To cite the entire anthology or collection, list by editor(s) followed by a comma and "editor" or, for multiple editors, "editors."
 This sort of entry is somewhat rare.
 If you are citing a particular piece within an anthology or collection (more common), see A Work in an Anthology, Reference, or Collection below.

-Hill, Charles A., and Marguerite Helmers, eds.
+Hill, Charles A., and Marguerite Helmers, editors.
 Defining Visual Rhetorics.
-Mahwah: Lawrence Erlbaum Associates, 2004.
-Print.
+Lawrence Erlbaum Associates, 2004.

-Peterson, Nancy J., ed.
+Peterson, Nancy J., editor.
 Toni Morrison: Critical and Theoretical Approaches.
-Baltimore: Johns Hopkins UP, 1997.
-Print.
+Johns Hopkins UP, 1997.

 A Work in an Anthology, Reference, or Collection